Zack-M/Getting-Cleaning-Data/README.md

 ## Data Transformation

 Each input file is read into its respective variable and the subjects in training and test set data are merged to form `subject`.
 The activities in training and test set data are merged to form `activity`.

 The features of test and training are merged to form features and the name of the `features` are set in features from `featureNames`.

-Features, activity and subject are merged to form `completeData` and the indices of columns that contain std or mean, activity and subject are taken into requiredColumns.
-The extractedData is created with data from columns in requiredColumns.
+Features, activity and subject are merged to form `completeData` and the indices of columns that contain std or mean, activity and subject are taken into `requiredColumns`.
+And, `extractedData` is created with data from columns in `requiredColumns`.

 Activity column in extractedData is updated with descriptive names of activities taken from activityLabels.
 Activity column is expressed as a factor variable.
 Acronyms in variable names in extractedData, like 'Acc', 'Gyro', 'Mag', 't' and 'f' are replaced with descriptive labels such as 'Accelerometer', 'Gyroscpoe', 'Magnitude', 'Time' and 'Frequency'.

-And the `tidyData` is created as a set with average for each activity and subject of `extractedData`.
-Entries in tidyData are ordered based on activity and subject and the data in tidyData is written into `Tidy.txt`
+And, `tidyData` is created as a set with average for each activity and subject of `extractedData`.
+Entries in tidyData are ordered based on activity, subject, and the data in tidyData is written into `Tidy.txt`.

 ## Output Data Set
 The output data `Tidy.txt` is a a space-delimited value file.
 It contains the mean and standard deviation values of the data contained in the input files.